- Currently an ARC DECRA Fellow and Senior Lecturer in Complex Systems at The University of Sydney.

 Systems in all of these domains are often described in terms of memory, communication or signalling and processing.

-It will also allow us to answer meaningful questions about computation in complex systems; e.g. when and how much information is transferred between two brain regions.
+This also allow us to answer meaningful questions about computation in complex systems; e.g. when and how much information is transferred between two brain regions.

 I have produced a framework to quantitatively define each of these distributed operations on information during computation.